hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 - **Creates VPC Interface Endpoints**:
   - **SSM Endpoints**:
-    - SSM Endpoint for AWS Systems Manager
+    - SSM Endpoint (placed in the first private subnet)
-    - SSM Messages Endpoint for Systems Manager Agent
+    - SSM Messages Endpoint (placed in the second private subnet)
-    - ASG Messages Endpoint for EC2 instance communications
+    - ASG Messages Endpoint (placed in the third private subnet)
   - **Lambda Endpoint**: For serverless function integration
   - **CloudWatch Logs Endpoint**: For log delivery
   - **SQS Endpoint**: For message queue access
   - **KMS Endpoint**: For encryption operations
   - All endpoints are configured with private DNS enabled
+  - Each endpoint is placed in a different subnet for high availability

+- **High Availability Design**:
+  - Endpoints are distributed across different Availability Zones
+  - Each endpoint uses a dedicated subnet to prevent conflicts
+  - Automatic distribution ensures redundancy and fault tolerance

 - **Optional CloudWatch Logs Integration**:
   - Creates a CloudWatch Log Group for monitoring VPC Endpoint traffic